-In general, photos were usually sufficient "proof" though once in a while a cry from someone that an accomplishment may have been digitally altered

-(something not done anyways except for occasional humor, and in those cases the forgery was plainly obvious) could usually be silenced with a video.
+In general, photos were usually sufficient "proof" though once in a while a cry from someone that some particular accomplishment may have been digitally altered (something not done anyways except for occasional humor, and in those cases the forgery was plainly obvious) could usually be silenced with a video.

-Posting these photos on the internet was the equivalent to a bomb going off, not just for the intended audience, but for the local photos existence.
-(Due to friends such as Akudaikan and Yasu telling them in my case) Up until that point, gamers weren't normally taking photos of their scores.
-After all, it was seen as a ridiculously needless thing to do from a personal perspective since the player's scores could be saved on their memory card.
-Furthermore, most players and fans of the series had only heard of these AAAs up until that point in time but had never actually seen a live one.
+Posting these photos on the internet was the equivalent to a bomb going off, not just for the intended audience, but for the local Japanese players and teams who also knew of the photos existence.
+(Due to friends such as Akudaikan and Yasu telling them in my case)